Fact-checking Sen. Rubio's criticism of Dr. Fauci - KVIA

 On masks

-In March, both the World Health Organization and the CDC said face masks should be reserved for those who are sick or caring for the sick, but later reversed their guidance after doctors learned more about how the coronavirus spreads.
+In March, the World Health Organization, the CDC and Fauci said face masks should be reserved for those who are sick or caring for the sick, but later reversed their guidance after doctors learned more about how the coronavirus spreads.

 Fauci explained that in the spring, “we were not aware that 40 to 45% of people were asymptomatic, nor were we aware that a substantial proportion of people who get infected get infected from people who are without symptoms.”
 Once that became clear from the data, Fauci said, “that makes it overwhelmingly important for everyone to wear a mask.”

-Note: UPDATE: This article has been updated to reflect Fauci’s past comments on masks and current position on herd immunity.